 Lux Central4400 North Central Avenue

-With a loud and lively atmosphere in the evenings, Lux is definitely the go-to spot to hang with friends in uptown Phoenix.
-They offer an extensive list of espresso drinks with baristas who really know their stuff.
+With its lively atmosphere, Lux has definitely been a go-to spot for coffee in uptown Phoenix.
+It offers an extensive list of pastries and espresso drinks with baristas who really know their stuff.
 All coffee beans are hand-roasted in house and come from Brazil, Sumatra, Nicaragua, and more.
-In addition, Lux serves a variety of great eats as well as beer, wine, and cocktails in the bar area itself is dimly lit, with plenty of community-style seating, and stays open late daily.
+In addition, Lux serves a variety of great eats as well as beer, wine, and cocktails in the bar area.

 Press Coffee Roasters1616 North Central Avenue, #102